DannyBen/bashly-book/src/configuration/command.md

 The string to display when using `--version`.

 !!!
-Note
 Applicable only in the main command.
 !!!

 ===